nsy0328/VIA/README.md

 # Converting VGG Image Annotator [(VIA)](http://www.robots.ox.ac.uk/~vgg/software/via/) json to [COCO](https://cocodataset.org/#home) json format

 VIA is an image tool for visualizing and editiing object detection datasets.
-It allows the user to determine quality of annotations to verify the integrity of a dataset.
-It gives users the ability to edit or remove incorrect or malformed annotations.
-The user can also create new annotations to increase the size of the dataset.

 VGG created this tool to be used with their VIA formatted object detection annotations.
 I create the program converting the VIA format to Microsoft's Common Objects in Context([COCO](http://cocodataset.org/#home)) format.